emfriis/web502-lab-one-emfriis/README.md

 ### Frameworks vs CMSs:

 The main difference between frameworks and CSMs is their approach.
 With a framework, everything must be built from scratch.
-Alternatively, with a CMS, you begin with a number of pre-set features.
+Alternatively, with a CMS, you have a software application already built and  begin with a number of pre-set features.

 ### Frameworks vs Libraries: